 FISMA, GPG13, PCI DSS, the Health Insurance Portability and Accountability Act (HIPAA), NERC CIP, SOx and ISO 27001.

 LogRhythm can collect all types of Windows Event Logs with or without the use of an agent.
 Its agent technology facilitates the aggregation of log data, security events and other machine data.
 Data Collectors can operate locally or remotely.

-Pricing: Subscription pricing is tied to volume consumption.
+The platform begins at $28,000, with subscription options also available.
+Subscription pricing is tied to volume consumption.
 Licensing is also based on a daily (rather than hourly) average of messages per second (MPS).